GOMC-WSU/py-MCMD/README.md

 		simulations/ensembles (simulation_type).
 		true = combine all the NAMD dcd files false = do not combine all the NAMD dcd files
+		This is not required for the when only combining the
+		'GOMC-only', or 'NAMD-only' data.

 	combine_gomc_dcd_file : bool (true or false)
 		This chooses if you want combine all the GOMC dcd files into one